Mr Gary Tucker – Head Teacher & Safeguarding Lead

 Mrs. Leanne McNamee – NEST Lead Practitioner & Play Therapist

-I have been teaching for over 18 years and have enjoyed working with hundreds of children in EYFS, KS1 & KS2 both in county and in Buckinghamshire.
+I have been teaching for over 20 years and have enjoyed working with hundreds of children in EYFS, KS1 & KS2 both in this county and in Buckinghamshire.
 During these years, I have enjoyed developing my skills as KS1 lead, PSHE Co-ordinator and School Council Co-ordinator to name but a few.
-In recent years I have seen a growing need for our young people to be supported in their mental health and well-being.
-As a result, I decided to further my qualifications and enrol on a post graduate diploma in Play Therapy which I qualify fully in later this year.
+In recent years, I have seen a growing need for our young people to be supported in their mental health and well-being.
+As a result, I decided to extend my training and I am now a fully qualified Play Therapist which I also work as within the school.
 I have a genuine passion to want to help children who are experiencing difficulties in their world via both short- or long-term interventions.
 I am incredibly privileged to have the opportunity to work with your child/children in this way and I am delighted to have the opportunity to lead this very special and dedicated team here at Woodmancote School.

 Mrs Alex Phoenix – SENCO (Special Educational Needs Co-ordinator)